mrstefangrimm/Futile.Reqnroll.Amp/README.md

 ## Getting Started

-The e2e tests in `test` are best suited to get started.
+The e2e tests under /tests/ are best suited to get started.
 The source code contains tests for all of the features listed above.

 | Test Project | Feature | Description |
 | -- | -- | -- |